Describe an argument you overheard: IELTS Speaking Cue Card

 How did you feel when you overheard the argument?

-Have you ever had a similar argument with someone?
+Have you ever had to resolve a conflict with someone?
+How did you do it?

 Band 6-7